dannygarcia/html-to-scss/README.md

 # HTML to SCSS

-Node.js script that parses HTML to Sass SCSS.
+Node.js script that parses HTML to a Sass SCSS structure format.

 ## Requirements